1987 Portuguese legislative election: Fall of the government

-Leadership changes
+Leadership changes and challenges

 CDS 1986 leadership election

 The 1985 general election results were quite disappointing for CDS, and then party leader Francisco Lucas Pires resigned from the leadership.
 Adriano Moreira, supported by the more conservative wings, and João Morais Leitão, supported by the more "centrist" wings of the party, were the two candidates running for the leadership in the April 1986 congress.
-Adriano Moreira was elected new party leader by a 82 vote difference.
+Adriano Moreira was elected new party leader by an 82-vote difference.
 The results are the following: